henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 - Remove: Queues game or demo to be removed from favourites and returns to AGS2 menu.
 - Off: Default run game or demo using WHDLoad.

 When turned on music a random .mod file is played while AGS2 menu is shown and will stop before running a game or demo.
 By default there aren't installed any music .mod files.
-They can be must copied to directory "DH1:Menu/AGS2Games/Music" (unless changed).
+They can be must copied to directory "WHDLOADDIR:Menu/AGS2Games/Music" (unless changed).

 WHDLoad Preload option can be turned on and off depending on the Amiga hardware.
 By default WHDLoad Preload is turned on to improve performance and avoid screen flickering, when games or demos are loading data files.
 WHDLoad Preload can be turned off for Amiga's without fastmem or accelerators, so they can still run most WHDLoad games and demos.

 To preserve settings between reboots, use "Save settings" to write settings to harddisk.

-## Assigns and settings

-During installation of EAB WHDLoad Games AGA Menu package it automatically updates S:User-Assign, S:Assign-Startup or S:Startup-Sequence with following assigns:

-- A-Games: DH1:WHDLoad/Games
-- HD-Games: DH1:HD-Games

-These assigns are required for AGS2 to work as run files use them to start games or demos.

-If whdloadargs for AGS2 settings doesn't exist, default "Preload" whdloadargs is written to S:Settings/whdloadargs.

 ## Configure menus

-A configure menus script is installed to DH0:Programs/Configuration to assist with following AGS2 actions:
+A configure menus script is installed to SYSTEMDIR:Programs/Configuration to assist with following AGS2 actions:

 - Add: Add a game or demo to AGS2 menu.
 - Rename: Rename a game or demo in AGS2 menu.